1. Warren Hastings was the first ___________.

 Explanation: His reforms balanced Company interests with creating stable administration.

-51. Warren Hastings’ foreign policy is generally described as:
+51. Warren Hastings’ foreign policy is generally described as___________.

 A) Forward Policy